AdriZ/az-statemachine/README.md

 #### 3.2.2 FSM Generator
 * Open AZ-StateMachine application and open your XML file with the "File > Open" menu.
 * Press "Generate files".
 * You can verify your FSM graph inside the application.
-A .png file representing this graph is also copy Generated_doc sub-directory of the XML directory.
+A .png file representing this graph is also copy in Generated_doc sub-directory of the XML directory.

 #### 3.2.3 Generated template C files
 * .h et .c files template for your new FSM are generated in a Generated_src sub-directory of the XML directory.
 Copy these files in your program source and fill its functions.